-23. Procedure for handling, opening and recording of bids
+23. Procedure for handling, opening, and recording of bids.

-The procedures for the handling, opening and recording of bids, are as follows:
+The procedures for the handling, opening, and recording of bids, are as follows:

-- (a) Bids-

-- (i) must be opened only in public;

-- (ii) must be opened at the same time and as soon as possible after the period for the submission of bids has expired; and

-- (iii) received after the closing time should not be considered and returned unopened immediately. - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also each bidder's total bidding price; - (c) No information, except the provisions in subparagraph (b), relating to the bid should be disclosed to bidders or other persons until the successful bidder is notified of the award; and - (d) The accounting officer must - (i) record in a register all bids received in time; - (ii) make the register available for public inspection; and - (iii) publish the entries in the register and the bid results on the website.
+- (a) Bids- - (i) must be opened only in public by SCM officials in the presence of the bidders. - (ii) An official shall date-stamp the bid or quotation and all enclosures related to prices, delivery periods and special conditions. - (iii) must be opened at the same time and as soon as possible after the period for the submission of bids has expired; and - (iv) received after the closing time should not be considered and returned unopened immediately. - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also each bidder's total bidding price. - (c) No information, except the provisions in subparagraph (b), relating to the bid should be disclosed to bidders or other persons until the successful bidder is notified of the award; and

+- (d) The accounting officer must - (i) record in a register all bids received in time. - (ii) record in a register that an original, duplicate copy and electronic copy (as applicable) was received. - (iii) make the register available for public inspection; and - (iv) publish the entries in the register and the bid results on the website.